 “The City of Chicago issued a permit to COMED without adequate concern for the size and amount of heavy equipment that would be brought into the neighborhood, or where their vehicles actually would be parked,” said Robert A. Clifford, founder and senior partner of the firm.
 “We all co-exist in a society where it takes cooperation and concern for others who need to do their jobs to ensure that senseless tragedies like this cease.
 That concern was missing here.
 The flagrant and repeated disregard for the safety of bicyclists and lack of respect for designated bike lanes by operators of trucks and vehicles create deadly hazards that simply cannot be tolerated.”

-CLIFFORD LAW OFFICES HELD A PRESS CONFERENCE TUESDAY, JANUARY 17, AT 3:00 P.M.
+CLIFFORD LAW OFFICES WILL BE HOLDING A PRESS CONFERENCE TUESDAY, JANUARY 17, AT 3:00 P.M.
 AT THE FIRM, 120 N. LASALLE ST., 36th FLOOR, CHICAGO.
-ATTORNEYS WERE ON HAND TO ANSWER QUESTIONS AND PRESENTED VARIOUS EXHIBITS INCLUDING AN ANIMATION DEPICTING THE DANGEROUS CONDITIONS THAT EXISTED ON THE MORNING OF LILY’S DEATH.
-A STATEMENT FROM THE FAMILY IS BELOW.
-THE FOUNDER OF BIKE LANE UPRISING, CHRISTINA WHITEHOUSE, A PROMINENT ORGANIZATION BASED IN CHICAGO, WAS ON HAND TO DISCUSS BIKE SAFETY ISSUES IN CHICAGO.
+ATTORNEYS WILL BE ON HAND TO ANSWER QUESTIONS AND WILL PRESENT VARIOUS EXHIBITS INCLUDING AN ANIMATION DEPICTING THE DANGEROUS CONDITIONS THAT EXISTED ON THE MORNING OF LILY’S DEATH.
+A STATEMENT FROM THE FAMILY ALSO WILL BE MADE AVAILABLE.
+THE FOUNDER OF BIKE LANE UPRISING, CHRISTINA WHITEHOUSE, A PROMINENT ORGANIZATION BASED IN CHICAGO, ALSO WILL BE ON HAND TO DISCUSS BIKE SAFETY ISSUES IN CHICAGO.

 For further information, please contact Clifford Law Offices Communications Partner Pamela Sakowicz Menaker at 847-721-0909 (cell).